Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 LOG FILES: Logs IP Addresses

-SUPPORT: 24/7 support for premium members
+SUPPORT: 24/7 Support for Premium Members

 TORRENTING: Not Recommended

-NETFLIX: Works with Some Libraries
+NETFLIX: Works With Some Libraries

-ENCRYPTION/PROTOCOL: 256-bit AES encryption; Hydra, WireGuard, IKEv2
+ENCRYPTION/PROTOCOL: 256-bit AES Encryption; Hydra, WireGuard, IKEv2

-COST: Free or $7.99/mo (annual plan)
+COST: Free or From $7.99/mo

 OFFICIAL WEBSITE: www.Betternet.co